mattpopovich/mattpopovich.com/_posts/2025-09-05-how-big-of-a-solar-panel-do-you-need-to-power-the-world.md

 ## Conclusion
 What do you think?
 Is that more or less solar panel area than you expected?
 I feel like the land area is quite small in the grand scheme of things.
 Covering 0.13% of the US’s land area to power the whole country's electricity seems like a great deal to me.

-And yes, I know we would also need some way to store the energy for the nights + lots of transmission lines, both of which add losses and increase costs, but this was mostly a curious exercise in crunching numbers.
+And yes, I know we would also need some way to store the energy for the nights + lots of transmission lines, both of which add losses and increase costs.
+Additionally, my land use numbers assume that there is 0 space between the panels + no access roads for maintenance, etc. but this was mostly a curious exercise in crunching numbers.

-I know the costs sound pretty insane at first glance: $3.7 trillion for US electricity.
+I know the costs sound pretty insane at first glance: \\$3.7 trillion for US electricity.
 But to increase the country's debt by 10% to get "free" electricity for the country indefinitely?
 Sounds like a good trade to me.
-We added this much to the country's debt [in the last 16 months](https://tradingeconomics.com/united-states/government-debt). $3.7 trillion is 12.7% of the country's [$29.2 trillion GDP](https://fred.stlouisfed.org/series/GDP).
+We added this much to the country's debt [in the last 16 months](https://tradingeconomics.com/united-states/government-debt). \\$3.7 trillion is 12.7% of the country's [\\$29.2 trillion GDP](https://fred.stlouisfed.org/series/GDP).

 Want to make the country a manufacturing or AI / datacenter powerhouse?
 Cheap electricity is a great first step.

+\\$174T for world energy sounds like a lot...
+2024 world GDP was \\$111T, so this would be 157% of world GDP.
+But the costs of refusing to decarbonize will be even higher.
+If we continue with business-as-usual (BAU), the estimated economic impacts of increased weather-related and other uninsurable damages, increased production costs, productivity losses, and health costs will be \\$2,328T by 2100.
+If we can keep the global temperature increases at or below 1.5°C ([currently 1.28°C](https://science.nasa.gov/earth/explore/earth-indicators/global-temperature/)), that drops to \\$1,062T.
+[Source: Figure ES4](https://www.climatepolicyinitiative.org/wp-content/uploads/2023/11/Global-Landscape-of-Climate-Finance-2023.pdf).

+Solar is the [safest source of energy](https://ourworldindata.org/safest-sources-of-energy) when accounting for accidents and air pollution with 0.02 deaths per 1,000,000,000 kWh (1 TWh) produced.
+Coal is 1230x solar, oil is 613x, natural gas is 140x.
+Solar also has [much less greenhouse gas emissions](https://ourworldindata.org/safest-sources-of-energy): 160x less than coal, 65x less than oil, and 8x less than natural gas.

 We are [using more and more energy as time goes on](https://ourworldindata.org/energy-production-consumption).
 Making sure we can meet those energy demands is important, and solar is one piece of the puzzle that will make that possible.